Post #2050: What I would do for a Vienna pool, and why.

 That ugly garage would have two saving graces.
 First, it would double as parking for the adjacent ball fields in the off-season.
 Second, it would serve as an excellent sound barrier for the adjacent homes (because, I can tell you, summer outdoor pools get really noisy.
 I sure wouldn’t want to live next to one.)
 That second point strongly suggests off-season use as pickleball courts, if that could be accommodated, as pickleball generates a high degree of nuisance noise..
 I address that in the section on off-season use.

 The Town would still be free to “schedule” the pool, within reason, as the local private pools do.
-This would accommodate a reasonably load of (e.g.) water aerobics class, swimming lessons, early morning swim-team practices, and so on.
+This would accommodate a reasonable load of (e.g.) water aerobics class, swimming lessons, early morning swim-team practices, and so on.
 With the understanding that these would be scheduled for non-peak periods.
 In addition, you’d likely reserve at least a section of the pool for lap swimming at all times.
-The rest of the pool and time is generally “open swim”, that is, kids just messing around.
+The rest of the pool and time is generally “open swim”, that is, kids just messing around, outdoors, in the summer.
 Which, to be clear, would be the main point of this pool, by analogy to the local private pools.

 Swim meets are a problem.
 The pool closes to general use during swim meets and swim team practices.
 Practices are not an issue because they can be scheduled for the early morning.
 But swim meets displace all other users of the pool, for the duration of the meet.
 It seems like, in fairness, there should be a fairly stiff fee charged for the privilege of doing that.
 I’d like to accommodate a swim team, but not to the extent of, in effect, offering them exclusive use of the valuable pool space, for extended periods of time, for free.